-(a) Number of securities (b) (c) Number of securities remaining available for

-to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding future issuance under equity compensation plans (excluding securities reflected in

-Plan Category (1) options column (a)) (2)

-Equity compensation plans approved by security holders 837,486 \$37.11 1,156,416

-Equity compensation plans not approved by

-security holders - - -

-TOTAL 837,486 \$37.11 1,156,416
+(a) Number of securities (b) (c) Number of securities remaining available for to be issued upon exercise of outstanding options, warrants and rights av exerc eighted erage cise price tstanding future issuance under equity compensation plans (excluding securities reflected in Plan Category (1) 0 otions column (a)) (2) Equity compensation plans approved by security holders 837,486 \$ 37.11 1,156,416 Equity compensation plans not approved by security holders - TOTAL 837,486 \$ 37.11 1,156,416

-- Includes 404,377 RSUs and 148,200 PSUs that may be awarded if specified targets and/or service periods are met.
+(1) Includes 404,377 RSUs and 148,200 PSUs that may be awarded if specified targets and/or service periods are met.
 It also includes 5,487 DSUs.
-The weighted average exercise price of outstanding options does not include these awards. - (2) Includes 228,718 shares remaining under our ESPP and 130,465 shares remaining under our Deferred Plan without consideration of shares subject to purchase in the purchasing period ending March 31, 2019.
+The weighted average exercise price of outstanding options does not include these awards.

+(2) Includes 228,718 shares remaining under our ESPP and 130,465 shares remaining under our Deferred Plan without consideration of shares subject to purchase in the purchasing period ending March 31, 2019.